uchicago-cs/cmsc23320/website/projects/project2_tips.rst

 Writing the Packet Arrival Handler
 ----------------------------------

-Writing the "packet arrival handler" (i.e., how TCP reacts when a packet arrives) is actually pretty simple: you just have to translate pages 64-75 of the RFC into code.
+Writing the "packet arrival handler" (i.e., how TCP reacts when a packet arrives) is, in a sense, somewhat straightforward: you just have to "translate" pages 64-75 of the RFC into code.
 A common pitfall is to write this handler as a gigantic if-else statement (with each branch corresponding to a TCP state) where you implement your interpretation of what should happen in each state when a packet arrives.
 Pages 64-75 methodically describe how to process a packet.
 Although some